gatsbyjs/gatsby/packages/gatsby-transformer-video/README.md

 ## Caching

 Generating videos take time.
 A lot.
-You should cache your results, otherwise you might not even be able to publish on your hosting platform.
+You should cache your results.
+Otherwise, you might not even be able to publish on your hosting platform.

 Here is a list of plugins that can help you: